janikvonrotz/janikvonrotz.ch/content/page/about.md

 ---
 title: About
 date: 2013-07-02T08:23:30+00:00
-author: Janik Vonrotz
+author: Janik von Rotz
 disable_comments: true
 ---

 [![Untitled](/images/me-casual.jpg)](/images/me-casual.jpg)

-Hi, my name is Janik Vonrotz.
+Hi, my name is Janik von Rotz.
 I’m a Software Engineer / IT Consultant from Switzerland.

 This is my blog where I share my personal and professional experiences.
 It is mostly about IT-related stuff.
 I always and still admire the Open Source Software (OSS) community, where everybody shares their insight and solution for the benefit of the whole.
 This blog is a contribution to this community.